shihyuntang/mywebsite-hugo-/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-Hi, I am Tang, Shih-Yun (湯士昀) from Taiwan, currently a Ph.D. student at the Rice University Department of Physics and Astronomy.
-I work with  Dr. [Lisa Prato](http://www2.lowell.edu/users/lprato/) at the Lowell Observatory and Prof. [Christopher Johns-Krull](http://www.ruf.rice.edu/~cmj/) at Rice using NIR and optical spectra to search for the youngest exoplanets around T Tauri stars.
-This project not only involves the development of a precision RV pipeline but also brings my focus to identify and isolate the star spot(s) induced RV signal on these young active stars.
-Meanwhile, as my side project, I am also working with Prof. Xiaoying Pang on using Gaia data to study stellar groups in the solar neighborhood.
+Hi, I am Tang, Shih-Yun (湯士昀) from Taiwan, currently pursuing my Ph.D. at the Rice University Department of Physics and Astronomy.
+I work with Prof. [Christopher Johns-Krull](http://www.ruf.rice.edu/~cmj/) at Rice and Dr. [Lisa Prato](http://www2.lowell.edu/users/lprato/) at the Lowell Observatory.
+Our project aims to discover the youngest exoplanets around T Tauri stars, which involves developing a precision radial velocity (RV) pipeline and isolating star spot-induced RV signals on these young active stars.
+My current focus is characterizing the spot activity on these stars by analyzing the variation in their surface effective temperature using the line ratio method.

-I completed my B.A. and M.S. in Physics at the National Central University (NCU), Taiwan.
-My first research project was to characterize the stellar and substellar members in the Coma Berenices star cluster with Prof. [Wen-Ping Chen](https://www.astro.ncu.edu.tw/~wchen/wp_chen/index.htm) as an undergraduate.
-Later, as my Master's thesis, I was the first to discover the tidal tails of the Coma Berenices star cluster.
+I earned my B.A. and M.S. in Physics from the National Central University (NCU), Taiwan.
+My initial research, under the mentorship of Prof. [Wen-Ping Chen](https://www.astro.ncu.edu.tw/~wchen/wp_chen/index.htm), involved characterizing stellar and substellar members of the Coma Berenices star cluster.
+For my Master’s thesis, I was the first to discover the tidal tails of the Coma Berenices star cluster, a project initiated during my 2018 summer internship at the Max-Planck-Institute for Astronomy (MPIA) and in collaboration with Prof. Xiaoying Pang.
+Together, we have been exploring the solar neighborhood using Gaia data to study stellar groups.

+I am also passionate about teaching and outreach.
+I have delivered guest lectures, served as a teaching assistant, and mentored undergraduate research projects.
+In my spare time, I enjoy playing pickleball and have a keen interest in machine learning for data analysis.